vhartman/vhartman.github.io/_posts/2024-08-07-variable-timestep-mpc.md

 Common wisdom is that we would like to have a prediction that goes into the future as far as possible, but we would also like to have a very good prediction accuracy.
 This is computationally not feasible.

-We'll have a look here if the approach outlined above (not discretizing the MPC problem uniformly) can somehow combine the goals of being accurate while also being computationally efficient, and therefore either give better solutions, or give similar solutions at lower copmutational cost.
+We'll have a look here if the approach outlined above (not discretizing the MPC problem uniformly) can somehow combine the goals of being accurate while also being computationally efficient, and therefore either give better solutions, or give similar solutions at lower computational cost.

 Code for everything can be found [here](https://github.com/vhartman/nu-nmpc/tree/blog_version).